loot/loot/CONTRIBUTING.md

 * Deselecting `File -> Preferences... -> General -> Editing -> Automatically compile MO file when saving`.
 This file is built by LOOT at runtime and doesn't need to be included in your PR, but you might accidentally submit it alongside your translation.
 * Selecting `File -> Preferences... -> General -> Editing -> Show summary after updating files`.
 This will show you a brief summary of strings that were changed/obsoleted when you update from the template.

+### Translation string context

 Some languages may use different words or phrases for different contexts where only one word or phrase may be used for all contexts in English.
-Context for strings can be seen in the bottom-right corner in Poedit (if available) under **Notes for translators**.
+Some strings are supplied with contextual descriptions to help disambiguate them.
 While contextual information isn't supplied for all strings by default, it can be added on request.

 To request the addition of contextual information to a text string, create an issue for your request in LOOT's [source code issue tracker](https://github.com/loot/loot/issues), quoting the string for which you are requesting contextual information.
+Contextual information cannot be added for installer strings, but we can still answer questions about them.

+#### In Weblate

+If available, a string's description can be found within the **String information** sidebar on the right-hand side of the page, in the **Source string description** section.
+That section will not be present for strings that don't have a description.

+#### In Poedit

+If available, a string's description can be found in Poedit in the bottom-right corner in Poedit under **Notes for translators**.

 You can also add comments of your own for future translators such as why you translated something a certain way or why you left something untranslated.
 To do so, right-click a string you want to comment on and select `Edit comment`.
 They can also be seen in the bottom-right corner in Poedit under **Comment**.

+### Special characters

 Some strings to be translated may contain special characters.
 Different types of special character that may be encountered are: